Roofing dumpster rental in Hartford

 - Best for: Multi-layer tear-offs and small commercial roofs

-Use the 30-yard bin for larger tear-offs to avoid a second haul-out and keep crew demobilization on schedule.
+Use the 30-yard bin for larger tear-offs—avoids a second haul-out and keeps crews moving on tight timelines.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab averages 250 pounds, architectural laminate runs closer to 400; roofers route that tonnage carefully.
-A typical 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a 10-yard?
-The roofing dumpster’s lower side walls keep the weight inside the hooklift truck’s weight limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before adding underlayment, so how does that route onto a hooklift truck without breaching the weight limit?
+Roofing dumpsters use lower side walls to keep the load inside the 10-yard can during a single haul.

 Driveway Placement for Roofing Crew Workflow